ralna/GALAHAD/doc/Python/wcp.rst

                all parameters.

-          indicator_type : int
-             specifies the type of indicator function used.
-Possible values are

-             * **1**

-               primal indicator: a constraint is active if and only if  the distance to its nearest bound <= ``indicator_p_tol``.

-             * **2**

-               primal-dual indicator: a constraint is active if and only if the distance to its nearest bound <= ``indicator_tol_pd`` times the size of the corresponding multiplier.

-             * **3**

-               primal-dual indicator: a constraint is active if and only if  the distance to its nearest bound <= ``indicator_tol_tapia`` times the distance to same bound at the previous iteration.

-          arc : int
-             which residual trajectory should be used to aim from the current iteration to the solution.
-Possible values are

-             * **1**

-               the Zhang linear residual trajectory.

-             * **2**

-               the Zhao-Sun quadratic residual trajectory.

-             * **3**

-               the Zhang arc ultimately switching to the Zhao-Sun residual trajectory.

-             * **4**

-               the mixed linear-quadratic residual trajectory.

-          series_order : int
-             the order of (Taylor/Puiseux) series to fit to the path data.
-          sif_file_device : int
-             specifies the unit number to write generated SIF file describing the current problem.
-          qplib_file_device : int
-             specifies the unit number to write generated QPLIB file describing the current problem.
           infinity : float
              any bound larger than infinity in modulus will be regarded as infinite.
-          stop_abs_p : float
+          stop_p : float
-             the required absolute and relative accuracies for the primal infeasibility.
+             the required accuracy for the primal infeasibility. stop_d : float
-          stop_rel_p : float
-             see stop_abs_p.
-          stop_abs_d : float
-             the required absolute and relative accuracies for the dual infeasibility.
+             the required accuracy for the dual infeasibility. stop_c : float
-          stop_rel_d : float
-             see stop_abs_d.
-          stop_abs_c : float
-             the required absolute and relative accuracies for the complementarity.
+             the required accuracy for the complementarity.
-          stop_rel_c : float
-             see stop_abs_c.
           prfeas : float
              initial primal variables will not be closer than prfeas from their bound.
           dufeas : float
              initial dual variables will not be closer than dufeas from their bounds.
-          muzero : float
+          mu_target : float
-             the initial value of the barrier parameter.
-If muzero is not positive, it will be reset to an appropriate value. tau : float
+             the target value of the barrier parameter.
+If mu_target is not positive, it will be reset to an appropriate value. mu_accept_fraction : float
-             the weight attached to primal-dual infeasibility compared to complementarity when assessing step acceptance.
-          gamma_c : float
-             individual complementarities will not be allowed to be smaller than gamma_c times the average value. gamma_f : float
+             the complemtary slackness x_i.z_i will be judged to lie within an acceptable margin around its target value mu as soon as mu_accept_fraction * mu <= x_i.z_i <= ( 1 / mu_accept_fraction ) * mu; the perturbations will be
+             reduced as soon as all of the complemtary slacknesses x_i.z_i lie within acceptable bounds. mu_accept_fraction
-             the average complementarity will not be allowed to be smaller than gamma_f times the primal/dual infeasibility. reduce_infeas : float
+             will be reset to ensure that it lies in the interval (0,1]. mu_increase_factor : float
+             the target value of the barrier parameter will be increased by mu_increase_factor for infeasible constraints
+             every time the perturbations are adjusted.
+          required_infeas_reduction : float
-             if the overall infeasibility of the problem is not reduced by at least a factor reduce_infeas over ``infeas_max`` iterations, the problem is flagged as infeasible (see infeas_max).
+             if the overall infeasibility of the problem is not reduced by at least a factor required_infeas_reduction over ``infeas_max`` iterations, the problem is flagged as infeasible (see infeas_max).
+          implicit_tol : float
+             any primal or dual variable that is less feasible than implicit_tol will be regarded as defining an implicit constraint.
+          pivot_tol : float
+             the threshold pivot used by the matrix factorization.
+See the documentation for SBLS for details (obsolete). pivot_tol_for_dependencies : float
+             the threshold pivot used by the matrix factorization when attempting to detect linearly dependent constraints.
+See the documentation for SBLS for details (obsolete). zero_pivot : float
+             any pivots smaller than zero_pivot in absolute value will be regarded to zero when attempting to detect linearly dependent constraints (obsolete).
+          perturb_start : float
+             the constraint bounds will initially be relaxed by ``perturb_start;`` this perturbation will subsequently be
+             reduced to zero.
+If perturb_start < 0, the amount by which the bounds are relaxed will be computed automatically. alpha_scale : float
+             the test for rank defficiency will be to factorize ( alpha_scale I A^T ) ( A 0 ).
-          obj_unbounded : float
+          identical_bounds_tol : float
-             if the objective function value is smaller than obj_unbounded, it will be flagged as unbounded from below. potential_unbounded : float
-             if W=0 and the potential function value is smaller than potential_unbounded * number of one-sided bounds, the analytic center will be flagged as unbounded. identical_bounds_tol : float
-             any pair of constraint bounds (c_l,c_u) or (x_l,x_u) that are closer than identical_bounds_tol will be reset to the average of their values.
+             any pair of constraint bounds (c_l,c_u) or (x_l,x_u) that are closer tha identical_bounds_tol will be reset to the average of their values.
-          mu_lunge : float
-             start terminal extrapolation when mu reaches mu_lunge. indicator_tol_p : float
+          reduce_perturb_factor : float
+             the constraint perturbation will be reduced as follows:
+             * - if the variable lies outside a bound, the corresponding  perturbation will be reduced to reduce_perturb_factor * current pertubation + ( 1 -
+             reduce_perturb_factor ) * violation
+             * - otherwise, if the variable lies within insufficiently_feasible of its bound the pertubation will be reduced to reduce_perturb_multiplier * current pertubation
-             if ``indicator_type`` = 1, a constraint/bound will be
+             * - otherwise if will be set to zero. reduce_perturb_multiplier : float
-             deemed to be active if and only if distance to nearest bound <= ``indicator_p_tol``.
+             see reduce_perturb_factor.
-          indicator_tol_pd : float
+          insufficiently_feasible : float
-             if ``indicator_type`` = 2, a constraint/bound will be
-             deemed to be active if and only if distance to nearest bound <= ``indicator_tol_pd`` * size of corresponding multiplier.
+             see reduce_perturb_factor.
-          indicator_tol_tapia : float
+          perturbation_small : float
-             if ``indicator_type`` = 3, a constraint/bound will be
-             deemed to be active if and only if distance to nearest bound <= ``indicator_tol_tapia`` * distance to same bound at previous iteration.
+             if the maximum constraint pertubation is smaller than perturbation_small and the violation is smaller than implicit_tol, the method will deduce that there is a feasible point but no interior.
           cpu_time_limit : float
              the maximum CPU time allowed (-ve means infinite). clock_time_limit : float